 Water is everywhere, in everyone, and we and all life depend entirely on it.
 Our Earth is truly a water planet and water is the most spiritual, mystical, and still mysterious yet most ubiquitous element.

 We even came from the sea and evolved to live on dry land, yet we cannot do so without carrying around a supply of saltwater inside us.
 To be precise, adults are composed of about 50-65% water and need about 1500 mg of sodium a day.
-This is our main inherent connection to nature and to the Goddess, the womb from whence we came which, too, by its very nature, is sacred and magical.
+This is our main inherent connection to nature, the womb from whence we came which is sacred and magical.

 This is the purpose of the Oracle of Water; to dive in and share, learn, teach, honor and worship water in her myriad forms and facets and unveil how it is truly the most spiritual, supernal and connecting source.

-Words, like water, can have hidden effects that trickle and form shapes slowly over time, or they can burst forth unexpectedly like a deluge; they can heal and nourish or they can poison and destroy.
-What we say has power, and the intentions and energy of our words can manifest, for good or ill.
+Words and emotions, like water, can have hidden effects that trickle and form shapes slowly over time, or they can burst forth unexpectedly like a deluge; they can heal and nourish or they can poison and destroy.
+What we say and feel has power, and the intentions and energy of our words can manifest, for good or ill.